Vuongsinguyen/VyBrows/src/content/services/ser06.en.md

 lang: en
 slug: hairs-strokes
 order: 6
-description: "With the same goal as Microblading, Hairstrokes aim to create the most natural shape for anyone who love natural look.
-Hairstrokes using specific tattoo machines, to create individual hairstroke that looks softer and more artistic onto eyebrows, the finish work will look beautiful natural with any shade of color.
-This technique can last up to 5 years (depends on skin type and aftercare).
-Good with mostly any types of skin and age."
+description: "Hairstrokes technique creates soft, natural-looking eyebrows using a precise tattoo machine.
+Each stroke mimics real hair, artistic and detailed for a flawless finish.
+With proper aftercare, results can last up to five years, suitable for most skin types and ages, enhancing beauty with a natural touch."
 image: "/images/service06.avif"
 ---
-With the same goal as Microblading, Hairstrokes aim to create the most natural shape for anyone who love natural look.
-Hairstrokes using specific tattoo machines, to create individual hairstroke that looks softer and more artistic onto eyebrows, the finish work will look beautiful natural with any shade of color.
-This technique can last up to 5 years (depends on skin type and aftercare).
-Good with mostly any types of skin and age.
+Hairstrokes technique creates soft, natural-looking eyebrows using a precise tattoo machine.
+Each stroke mimics real hair, artistic and detailed for a flawless finish.
+With proper aftercare, results can last up to five years, suitable for most skin types and ages, enhancing beauty with a natural touch.